meosii/siiCpu/README.md

 - The CPU uses simple static branch prediction.
 For conditional branch instructions, the immediate number in the instruction is used to determine whether to jump.
 If the jump address is after the instruction, the jump occurs.
 For unconditional jump instructions, it is predicted that they always jump.
 Since the `jr ra` instruction is a function return instruction and occurs frequently, an interface is directly designed to read the `ra` register in the general-purpose register.(deleted)

-- The CPU adopts the Harvard architecture, and the instruction and data storage are separated and accessed by itcm and spm, respectively.
+- The CPU adopts the Harvard architecture, and the instruction and data storage are separated and accessed by `itcm` and `spm`, respectively.
 Single-cycle reading improves memory access efficiency.

 - The data width of itcm and spm is 32 bits, and one word of data can be read or written at a time.
 The capacity of itcm and spm can be configured as needed.